Souloutz/School-Fund-App/docs/DesignDoc.md

 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._

+Sprint 2:

+**User stories added during this sprint:**

+Login: All passed
+Logout: All passed
+Home page (where needs are listed): All passed
+Search: All passed

+Admin page: Failed, edit needs, remove needs, add needs.
+As of right now, this page is not done yet, so we have not completed this user story.

+Cart: Failed, Seems to be a bug with removing items from the cart.
+Removing an item appears to remove it, but when you go back into the cart it is still there.
+The quantity of the removed item actually seems to double.
+Everything else passed.
+Users can view their cart, remove items. etc.

+Details page: Failed: A small error where if a user accesses an item that doesn't exist (only way they could to this is by manually changing the URL) it doesn't display and error and just shows a blank page.
+However, everything else passed and you can view the details of an item.

 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage
 > achieved from unit testing of the code base.
 Discuss the team's